 The Company's accounting procedures and related systems of internal control are designed to provide reasonable assurance that its assets are safeguarded and its financial records are reliable.
 Management is satisfied that these financial statements have been prepared accordingly and within reasonable limits of materiality.
-Further, management is satisfied that the financial information throughout the balance of this report is consistent with the information presented in the financial statements.

-MNP, LLP, an independent firm of Chartered Accountants, was engaged to audit the financial statements in accordance with IFRS and their independent professional opinion is provided herein.
+MNP, LLP, an independent firm of Chartered Accountants, was engaged to audit the financial statements and their independent professional opinion is provided herein.